ElmerCSC/elmerfem/elmerice/Solvers/Documentation/UGridDataReader.md

 ## Known Bugs and Limitations

-- Netcdf should have the same structure as the mesh; might be interesting to add a functionnality to read a 2D file for an vertically extruded 3D mesh?
+- Netcdf should have the same structure as the mesh; might be interesting to add a functionality to read a 2D file for an vertically extruded 3D mesh?

 - In parallel the same file will be accessed by all partitions.
 Might become a bottleneck for very large simulations?